wi22b052/swarc-group4-umt/arc42/Abgabe.md

 </div>

-Universities are obliged by law to provide ceratin information of the students and the falculty.
+Universities are obliged by law to provide certain information of the students and the faculty.

 <div class="formalpara-title">